cececombemale/booktrader/README.md

 1. Click on the Login/Register tab in the upper right of the page and create a new user.
 2. You will be redirected to a profile page.
 Create a new book (any made up ISBN is fine, such as 1111111111, and any title/author/edition number) in the bottom form.
-If the ISBN is already in the DB, it will reject it.
+If the ISBN is already in the DB, it will overwrite the other book's title/author/edition.
 Then, create a listing in the top form of your new book (type it's isbn, e.g. 1111111111).
 The system will reject your listing if it is not for a book already registered in the DB.
 On success, you should see your new listing on the left hand side.
 3. Go to the search tab and see all books currently in the DB with associated listings.
 Try searching for authors, titles, and ISBNs to see which books come up.
 You can search by a single word in a title/author's name, such as "Frank" for books by Frank Herbert.
 Note that on the fly,